 The key to the Medicine Buddha mantra is – “efficacy lies in the complete absence of doubt on the part of the practitioner.”
 By entering a state of deep concentration the practitioner has entered the realm of Buddhas and Bodhisattvas.
 If so, “How then can disease or calamity defeat him”?

 In the Medicine Buddha Sutra, it instructs the practitioner to recite the mantra over the patient’s food or water “108 times on his behalf”.
 As a result – “Once he has consumed the food or drink, his illness and suffering will at once disappear.”

-The recommended method of performing this prescribed treatment of Medicine Buddha is by reciting the Medicine Buddha mantra over a glass of water 108 times.
-When the 108 recitations have been completed, with utmost sincerity and in complete absence of doubt, the practitioner gently blows a wisp of their breath onto the glass of water.
+The recommended method is to recite the Medicine Buddha mantra over a glass of water 108 times.
+Additionally, each recitation must be completed with utmost sincerity, in complete absence of doubt.
+Afterwards, the practitioner gently blows a wisp of their breath onto the glass of water.

-As a result, the good karma that was derived from the mantra recitations will transfer to the glass of water.
-Then the glass of water is given to the patient who drinks it in the hopes of removing spiritual, mental or physical ailment.
+As a result, the good karma derived from the mantra recitations will transfer to the glass of water.
+Next, the patient drinks the glass of water with the hope of removing spiritual, mental or physical ailments.

 Indeed, testimonials of the efficacy of this treatment abound.
-Additionally, the potency of the Medicine Buddha mantra can be enhanced if the mantra is recited by groups of people.
+Additionally, mantra recitations completed by groups of people can enhance the mantra’s potency.
 If so, then the karma effects are amplified proportionally.